leoneckert/critical-data-and-visualization-spring-2021/current-assignments/README.md

 *Due this Wednesday, January 27:*

 - Do this assignment first (strongly recommended)
 -  We will spend 50% of our time in this course coding.
 Having a shared foundation for this is **extremely important**.
 I will always be there to support and assist you with problems you encounter.
-For now, please work your way through 👾[Coding Exercise 1 ~ Foundation](coding-exercises/exercise1-foundation) and submit your work in the end.
+For now, please work your way through 👾 [Coding Exercise 1 ~ Foundation](../coding-exercises/exercise1-foundation) and submit your work in the end.
 - Here is a thorough, interactive ``basic-javascript`` tutorial if you want to brush up your skills: [Basic JavaScript](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/).
 And [here](https://www.codecademy.com/learn/introduction-to-javascript) is Codecadey's version.